-Rabbi Lewis M. Barth is Professor Emeritus of Midrash and Related Literature at Hebrew Union College-Los Angeles and former Dean.
-He is a native of Los Angeles, graduated from UCLA, studied at HUC’s Los Angeles Campus and was ordained and has his Ph.D. from HUC in Cincinnati.
+Rabbi Lewis M. Barth is Professor Emeritus of Midrash and Related Literature, and former Dean, at HUC-JIR's Skirball Campus in Los Angeles.
+He is a native of Los Angeles, graduated from UCLA, studied at HUC-JIR/Los Angeles and was ordained (1964) and received his Ph.D.
+(1970) from HUC-JIR/Cincinnati.
 He has been on the faculty at the Los Angeles Campus since 1969 and served as Dean from 1970-1979 and again from 1997 to 2006.
-Every other summer for over twenty years taught about Judaism, Jewish values and aspects of rabbinic literature in Berlin to German Protestant theology students at the Institute Kirche und Judentum.
+Every other summer for over twenty years, he taught about Judaism, Jewish values and aspects of rabbinic literature in Berlin to German Protestant theology students at the Institute Kirche und Judentum.
 Since his retirement from the deanship he continued to teach at HUC until June, 2012.
-He is presently a Research Candidate at the Institute of Contemporary Psychoanalysis in Los Angeles, where he is in psychoanalytic training; his psychoanalytic practice is in Encino, CA.
+He also holds a Doctorate in Psychoanalysis from the Institute of Contemporary Psychoanalysis in Los Angeles, (February, 2016), where he received his psychoanalytic training; his psychoanalytic practice is in Encino, CA..

 “Thoughts on Forgiveness in Psychoanalysis and Judaism,” in Between Jewish Tradition and Modernity: rethinking an old opposition, Essays in Honor of David Ellenson, edited by Michael A. Meyer and David N. Myers (Wayne State University Press: Detroit, 2014), pp. 237-248.

 “Midrashic Thinking: An Appreciation and a Caution,” in Midrash and Medicine: Healing Body and Soul in the Jewish Interpretive Tradition, edited by Rabbi William Cutter (Jewish Lights Publishing: Woodstock, Vermont, 2011), pp. 234-242.